A derivative is a type of financial instrument value thereof being based on the change in value of an underlying asset or a basket of assets.

-Hence, derivatives are a vital part of financial markets and account for hundreds of trillions of euros in volume - see table.
+Hence, derivatives are a vital part of financial markets and account for hundreds of trillions of euros in volume.

-Different transpositions of MiFID I Directive across the European Union Member States cause there is no single, uniform legal definition of derivative or derivative contract in the EU (this is particularly true in the case of foreign exchange (FX) forwards and physically settled commodity forwards).
+Different transpositions of MiFID I Directive across the European Union Member States caused there was no single, uniform legal definition of derivative or derivative contract in the EU (this was particularly true in the case of foreign exchange (FX) forwards and physically settled commodity forwards).

-As a result, the same contract may be considered a derivative contract in one EU Member State and a spot contract in another Member State (EMIR Review Report no. 1 of 13 August 2015 - Review on the use of OTC derivatives by non- financial counterparties (2015/1251), p.
+As a result, under the MiFID I the same contract might be considered a derivative contract in one EU Member State and a spot contract in another Member State (EMIR Review Report no. 1 of 13 August 2015 - Review on the use of OTC derivatives by non- financial counterparties (2015/1251), p.
 15), with the consequence that the latter would not be reported to trade repositories.

-This situation changes with the MiFID II entry into force (3 January 2017), where the 'derivatives' legal definition is stipulated in Article 2(1)(29) of MiFIR (see box).
+This situation has changed with the MiFID II Directive entry into force on 3 January 2018 where the derivatives legal definition is stipulated in Article 2(1)(29) of MiFIR (see box).

 The UK Financial Conduct Authority (FCA) in a document Markets in Financial Instruments Directive II Implementation – Consultation Paper I (CP15/43), December 2015 underlines (p.
-266), the scope of financial derivatives under MiFID is wider than under the the former ISD and includes the following types:
+266), the scope of financial derivatives under MiFID is wider than under the the former Investment Services Directive (ISD - the MiFID I predecessor) and includes the following types:

 - derivative instruments relating to securities, currencies, interest rates or yields, or other derivative instruments, financial indices or measures, that may be settled physically or in cash (C4), emission allowances or certain other things;

 - commodity derivatives;